salujajaskeerat/ELP305-TribeD-documentation/index.md

 Total weight of solar panels is approx 22.5×6 = 133 kg.
 We designed our stand to support three solar panels(up to 66 kg).
 The weight of each stand is 20-25 kg.

+Fig 10:
 !["Solar Panel Stand"](./Images/New%20Stand%20frame_with%20three%20solar%20panels%20in%20one.jpg "Solar Panel Stand")

+Fig 11:
 !["Assembly of Solar Panel and Solar Stand"](./Images/solar%20panel%20with%20stand(isometric%20view).jpg "Assembly of Solar Panel and Solar Stand")

 ## 7.13.
 Earthing Kit

-The following flow chart shows the components of Earthing kit:
+The following flow chart (Fig 12) shows the components of Earthing kit:

 ```mermaid
 flowchart